Ride safe. Ride smart.

 A 250W Class 1 motor boosts up to 20mph when you pedal.
 Start slow on your first ride.
 Get used to the ⚡

-Protects your clothes from getting caught in the back wheel and from dirt and mud too.
+Protects your clothes from getting caught in the back wheel, and from getting dirty.

 The headlight and tail light will turn on as soon as it gets dark outside.